 Who We Are

-We are a multicultural community of Jews, non-Jews, and intermarried families who share the belief that all persons have infinite value and deserve dignity.
+We are a multicultural community of Jews, Christians, and intermarried families.
 We believe that true shalom, connection with God, and reconciliation between people is found in Yeshua (Jesus).
 We believe that Yeshua is Israel’s Messiah, prophesied in the Tanakh (Old Testament) and revealed in the B’rit Hadasha (New Testament).
 We gather as a community to express our faith through continuing our Jewish heritage and following the teachings of the Tanakh and B’rit Hadasha.
 We share the belief that that all men and women were created in God’s image, but are in need of spiritual redemption.
 The cure to bigotry, hatred, and racism is found in the provision of God through the life, death, and resurrection of Yeshua (Isaiah 53, Hebrews 9).

 What We Believe